We welcome criticisms, witticisms, suggestions, and/or comments.

 Aldo Leopold (1887–1949) championed environmental stewardship in land ethics, exploring the ethical implications of "dealing with man's relation to land and to the animals and plants which grow upon it."[1]

 Leopold’s land ethic idea has been discussed for decades by scholars in a wide variety of academic disciplines, from philosophy to conservation biology.
 For this post, we’re just going to focus on the basics, but readers that want to dig deeper are encouraged to check out this list of books that explore the land ethic in greater depth through a variety of scholarly perspectives.
-His ethics concerning nature and wildlife preservation had a profound impact on the environmental movement, particularly with his ecocentric or holistic approach to land.
+His ethics concerning nature and wildlife preservation had a profound impact on the environmental movement, particularly with his 7ecocentric or holistic approach to land.
 He emphasized the importance of biodiversity and ecology and was a pioneer in the field of wildlife management.
 Leopold is often referred to as the father of environmental ethics, and his concept of the "land ethic" is considered a landmark in American philosophical thought.

 This glossary includes terms frequently utilized in soil surveys, many of which are found in Soil Taxonomy.
 The definitions and commentary were developed using various reference materials, such as Soil Taxonomy, The Guy Smith Interviews, the National Soil Survey Handbook, the Soil Survey Manual, the Field Book for Describing and Sampling Soils, the Geomorphic Description System, the Soil Survey Laboratory Information Manual, reports from the Soil Taxonomy International Committee, and the Soil Science Society of America’s Glossary of Soil Science Terms.
 Additionally, insights and experiences from professionals involved in soil survey activities have been incorporated.

-This glossary is designed for individuals with a serious interest in soil survey or soil classification.
+This guide is designed for individuals with a serious interest in soil survey or soil classification.
 For casual readers, the first sentence or two of each entry should provide a clear understanding of the term.
 Meanwhile, soil science students and practitioners seeking more in-depth knowledge will find additional information for a comprehensive understanding.

 Under Section 7 of the Endangered Species Act (ESA), the Corps is required to consult with the U.S. Fish and Wildlife Service (U.S. FWS) and/or the National Marine Fisheries Service (NMFS), also known as NOAA Fisheries, on any permit action that "may affect" endangered or threatened species or their critical habitat.
 The U.S. FWS and NMFS share the responsibility of implementing the ESA.
 The U.S. FWS is responsible for terrestrial and freshwater species, while the NMFS oversees most marine and anadromous species.